jelizaga/install_plus/README.md

 }
 ```

-Since `"prefer"` is `"flatpak"`, `instally` will install this package using
+↑ Since `"prefer"` is `"flatpak"`, `instally` will install this package using
 `flatpak` instead of `apt`.

 ##### Specifying installation methods by OS

 *Specify installation methods for a specific OS* by adding a field in the
-package object containing the OS's name:
+package object containing your OS's name:

 ```json
 {